 Shakib lives with his father and his mother.
-His duties at home include carrying water, caring for children and caring for animals.
+He is responsible for carrying water, caring for children and caring for animals.
+His father is sometimes employed as a laborer and his mother maintains the home.
 There are 2 children in the family.
-His father is sometimes employed as a laborer and his mother maintains the home.

 For fun, Shakib enjoys soccer, playing with marbles and bicycling.
 He attends Bible class regularly and is in primary school where his performance is average.